ltpitt/python-jupyter-face-generation/README.md

 ### Discriminator
-Implement `discriminator` to create a discriminator neural network that discriminates on `images`.
-This function should be able to reuse the variables in the neural network.
-Use [`tf.variable_scope`](https://www.tensorflow.org/api_docs/python/tf/variable_scope) with a scope name of "discriminator" to allow the variables to be reused.
-The function should return a tuple of (tensor output of the discriminator, tensor logits of the discriminator).
+Implemented `discriminator` to create a discriminator neural network that discriminates on `images`.
+This function reuses the variables in the neural network.
+Used [`tf.variable_scope`](https://www.tensorflow.org/api_docs/python/tf/variable_scope) with a scope name of "discriminator" to allow the variables to be reused.
+The function returns a tuple of (tensor output of the discriminator, tensor logits of the discriminator).

 ```python